elatov/elatov.github.io/_posts/2012-04-24-esx-host-experiencing-high-latency-to-a-hitachi-array.md

 So we were seeing SCSI Reservation Conflict Messages.
 There is a great KB on Analyzing the 'Sync CR' messages, VMware KB <a href="http://kb.vmware.com/kb/1005009" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1005009']);">1005009</a>.
 Also from KB <a href="http://kb.vmware.com/kb/1030381" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1030381']);">1030381</a> this is what SYNC CR messages mean:

-> **VMK&#95;SCSI&#95;DEVICE&#95;RESERVATION&#95;CONFLICT = 0&#215;18**
+> **VMK_SCSI_DEVICE_RESERVATION_CONFLICT = 0x18**
-> vmkernel: 1:08:40:03.933 cpu5:4736)ScsiDeviceToken: 115: Completed IO with status H:0&#215;0 D:0&#215;18 P:0&#215;0 after losingreservation on device naa.6006016026601d007c174a7aa292df11
+> vmkernel: 1:08:40:03.933 cpu5:4736)ScsiDeviceToken: 115: Completed IO with status H:0x0 D:0x18 P:0x0 after losingreservation on device naa.6006016026601d007c174a7aa292df11
 >
 > This status is returned when a LUN is in a Reserved status and commands from initiators that did not place that SCSI reservation attempt to issue commands to it.
-Rarely will you ever see a device status of 0&#215;18 in the format shown above.
+Rarely will you ever see a device status of 0x18 in the format shown above.
 The most common form of a RESERVATION CONFLICT status message is seen as follows:
 >
 > vmkernel: 12:17:46:05.000 cpu12:4108)ScsiCore: 1181: Sync CR (opcode 28) at 992 (wid 4121)
 >
-> The opcode or SCSI Command Operation Code referenced in this message is 28 or 0&#215;28.
+> The opcode or SCSI Command Operation Code referenced in this message is 28 or 0x28.
 This is a READ(10) command or a 10 byte READ, which is a command to be issued by a VM.

 That is exactly what we were seeing (a READ command failing due to a SCSI reservation conflict).
 The above messages are basically a retry count down (a SCSI command has failed and it is retrying that command, after a certain amount of retries it fails), and eventually show you the LUN that has the stuck reservation, like this (from KB <a href="http://kb.vmware.com/kb/1005009" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1005009']);">1005009</a>):